Macrophilia

 Poster of Attack of the 50 Foot Woman, depicting a giantess attacking comparatively tiny people.

-Macrophilia is a fascination with or a sexual fantasy involving giants, most commonly expressed as giant women.
-In 2023, the Giantess kink was found to be the most popular kink searched for on the website Clips4Sale.
+Macrophilia is a fascination with or a sexual fantasy involving giant people.
+In 2023, the giantess kink was found to be the most popular kink searched for on the website Clips4Sale.
 Generally, depictions range from sexually explicit actions to non-sexual interactions while still providing sexual stimulation for those with the fantasy.

 Online communities refer to this subculture as macro fetish or GTS fetish, an abbreviation of "giantess".

 Description

 Although macrophilia literally translates to simply a "lover of large", in the context of a sexual fantasy, it is used to denote attraction to beings larger than themselves.
 Males who are attracted to larger females are known as Amazon chasers.
 Generally, the interest differs among macrophiles, and depends on gender and sexual orientation.
 Macrophiles often enjoy the feel of being physically smaller, ranging from sadomasochistic fantasies such as being abused, degraded, dominated, or eaten, to friendly fantasies such as being rescued, protected and befriended by the larger, typically heroic female, and they often view the much taller being as powerful and dominating.

 Psychologist Mark Griffiths speculates that the roots of macrophilia may lie in sexual arousal in childhood and early adolescence that is accidentally associated with giants.

 Speculating on why there are not as many female macrophiles, psychologist Helen Friedman theorized that women who already view men as dominant and powerful have no need to fantasize about it.
 Still there exists a presence of women who can enjoy both aspects of macrophilia.
 Women who take on the roles of the giantess within this fetish often find the practice to be empowering and enjoy being worshipped.

 One article in Men's Health argues that because the pressures faced by men tend to be greater, “becoming unimportant or unnoticed in the presence of an unconquerable creature could be a brief respite”.